sama-ir/sama-backend-assignment/Assignment.md

     financial application.
 The system should allow users to perform basic operations such as creating wallets, transferring funds between wallets, and viewing transaction history.
--   The project does not need to have any authentication.
+-   The project does not need to have any authentication or authorization mechanism.
 Use sqlite as the database.
 Try to write at least 3 tests that showcases your understanding of a test framework and testing in general.

 ## Requirements: